dan-opse/Orderly_Inventory_Management/README.md

-**Orderly** is an inventory management system created to keep tabs on electrical components in room 228 @ WCSS.
+**Orderly** is an inventory management system created to keep tabs on electrical components.

-@authors: Daniel, Krishna
+@author: Daniel